Medical expert of the article

 Diagnosis of hepatitis E

-When making a diagnosis, it is necessary to take into account a complex of epidemiological data and clinical symptoms in the pre-yolk and icteric period.
+When making a diagnosis, it is necessary to take into account a set of epidemiological data and clinical symptoms in the pre-icteric and icteric periods.

-For the presence of viral hepatitis E may indicate:
+The presence of viral hepatitis E may be indicated by:

-- Visiting a country endemic for viral hepatitis E;
+- visiting a country where viral hepatitis E is endemic;

-- clinical manifestations similar to those in viral hepatitis A;
+- clinical manifestations similar to those of viral hepatitis A;

-- the detection of severe forms with symptoms of hepatic encephalopathy, especially in pregnant women in the second half of pregnancy, the early postpartum period, or in nursing mothers.
+- detection of severe forms with symptoms of hepatic encephalopathy, especially in pregnant women in the second half of pregnancy, early postpartum period or in nursing mothers.

-Diagnosis of hepatitis E is to detect anti-HEV IgM in the blood serum, which appear in the blood 3-4 weeks after infection and disappear after a few months.
+Diagnosis of hepatitis E involves the detection of anti-HEV IgM in the blood serum, which appears in the blood 3-4 weeks after infection and disappears after several months.

-Detection of different HEV infection markers has expanded the modern diagnostic capabilities.
-Depending on the detection of certain markers in the blood serum, one can judge the presence or transferred hepatitis E.
+The discovery of various markers of HEV infection has expanded modern diagnostic capabilities.
+Depending on the detection of certain markers in the blood serum, one can judge the presence or past hepatitis E.

-Specific markers of infection with hepatitis E virus and interpretation of their detection (Mikhailov MI et al., 2007)
+Specific markers of hepatitis E virus infection and interpretation of their detection (Mikhailov M.I. et al., 2007)

 Interpretation of the results of detection of markers of viral hepatitis E |